-Igniter or Ignitor: Which Spelling Should You Choose?
+Igniter or Ignitor Which Spelling Should You Choose?

 The confusion between igniter and ignitor arises from spelling consistency across different versions of English.
 In American English, words ending in “-er” are more common, while British English often opts for “-or.”
 This distinction reflects the broader language variation found between English dialects.